null

 A Nintendo 64 Story…

-It's no secret that the 32/64-bit generation is my least favorite in gaming history.
-Even the very best games of the day were hideous, polygonal messes with glitches and bad camera angles galore.
+If you've ever listened to the Stone Age Gamer Podcast, it's no secret that the 32/64-bit generation is my least favorite in gaming history.
+To my eyes, even the very best games of the day were hideous, blocky masses with glitches and bad camera angles galore.
 To say that most haven't stood the test of time would be an understatement.
 However, at the time, I couldn't help but get caught up in the hype.
-In their heyday, those polygons I find so distasteful today were the very definition of the future.
-For me in 1996, there was nothing in this world bigger to me than the Nintendo 64.
+In their heyday, those polygons that I find so distasteful today were the very definition of the future.
+So, for me and Nintendo fans everywhere in 1996, there was nothing bigger in this world than the Nintendo 64.

-To put it bluntly, the lead-up to the N64's release created a form of hype like nothing I had ever experienced before.
+The lead-up to the N64's release created a form of hype like nothing I had ever experienced before.
 I had seen what Sega and Sony had to offer in the realm of next generation consoles, and I was perfectly happy to sit back with my SNES until "Project Reality" materialized.
-Then I started reading in magazines that Project Reality had become the cartridge-based Nintendo Ultra 64.
-Then I started seeing screenshots of games like Super Mario 64 and the all-time king of hype, Zelda 64.
-Then Cruis'n USA and Killer Instinct with their flashy Ultra 64 logos hit the arcades promising that games like these were soon going to be playable in my living room.
+Soon, Project Reality had become the cartridge-based Nintendo Ultra 64, and I started seeing screenshots of games like Super Mario 64 and the all-time king of hype, Zelda 64.
+Then Cruis'n USA and Killer Instinct landed in our local arcades (we had local arcades by this point in my life) with their flashy Ultra 64 logos promising that games like these were soon going to be playable in my living room.
+The hype train was unstoppable.

-Then the delays hit.
-Killer Instinct was released on Super NES instead, Nintendo dropped the "Ultra" from their name making it the Nintendo 64, and key 3rd parties like Squaresoft abandoned Nintendo for refusing to get with the times and use CDs like the rest of the industry.
-But even those setbacks weren't enough to combat the unfathomable hype created by this video.
-It was a promotional VHS tape mailed to peoples' homes, and it was awe-inspiring.
+But then the delays hit.
+Killer Instinct was released on Super NES instead of the Ultra 64, Nintendo dropped the "Ultra" from the name making it the Nintendo 64, and key 3rd parties like Squaresoft abandoned Nintendo for refusing to get with the times and use CDs like the rest of the industry.
+But even those setbacks weren't enough to combat the unfathomable hype Nintendo had managed to cultivate.
+There was even a super-cool promotional VHS tape that Nintendo mailed out to peoples' homes to show off how incredible their next generation platform was going to be.
+Truly, it was awe-inspiring.

 Having followed the news surrounding the N64 pretty closely, I had the release date of Sunday, September 29th basically tattooed inside my eyelids, but it turned out that Thursday, September 26th was the date I should have been paying attention to.
 I remember coming home from school that day alone because my sister had soccer practice.
 I walked into the kitchen and saw my mom standing at the counter doing something or other, and I didn't notice anything out of the ordinary.
 She turned around and asked me how I was doing, and then it hit me, she was wearing a Super Mario 64 t-shirt.
 It took a minute for my brain to register exactly what I was seeing.
 Why was she wearing that shirt?
 Where did she get it?
 Was I getting a Nintendo 64 this weekend?
 I immediately asked her what the heck was going on and she told me she got the shirt when she preordered the Nintendo 64.
 She decided to put it on to surprise me when I got home from school because she had gotten a phone call earlier that day telling her she could come pick up her system, which is what we were going to do as soon as I put down my backpack and got my butt in the car.

-Of course, there was quite a drought immediately following Super Mario 64, what with the only other game available at launch being Pilotwings 64 (which I did not get for years) but at the time I didn't even really notice.
+Of course, there was quite a software drought immediately following Super Mario 64, what with the only other game available at launch being Pilotwings 64 (which I did not get for years) but at the time I honestly can't say I noticed.
 I didn't want to play anything other than Super Mario 64 for a good long while.
-By the time I had beaten it and got all the stars, other games started popping up in my local rental shops, so I was able to get my hands on stuff like Doom 64, Cruis'n USA, and (shudder) Quest 64.
+By the time I had beaten it and got all the stars, other games started popping up in my local rental shops, so I was able to get my hands on stuff like Doom 64, Cruis'n USA, and Quest 64 (which isn't great, but isn't quite as bad as everyone says).
 Plus, there was so much on the horizon to look forward to, including the aforementioned Zelda 64.
 Man, I could just about write an entire book on the crazy hype train leading up to that game's release.

 So why do I love my Nintendo 64?
-Well, besides it being another shining example of my parents' unbelievable generosity (seriously, we didn't have a lot of money growing up.
-I have no idea how they fit this stuff into their budgets) and the countless hours of local multiplayer with games like The New Tetris and Mario Kart 64, the main reason I love my Nintendo 64 so much is oddly enough, its own ineptitude.
+Well, besides it being another shining example of my parents' unbelievable generosity (seriously, we did not have money growing up.
+I have no idea how they pulled this off) and the countless hours of local multiplayer with games like The New Tetris and Mario Kart 64, the main reason I love my Nintendo 64 so much is oddly enough, how much I didn't love it at the time.
 That game drought I mentioned that didn't bother me for the first few months never really went away, while on the other side of the fence the PlayStation was getting amazing game after amazing game.
-Up to this point I had never even considered looking at a non-Nintendo system seriously before, but now, if I wanted to play the latest Final Fantasy, Metal Gear, Mega Man, Street Fighter, or Castlevania, all games I fell in love with on Nintendo platforms, I had to go somewhere else because at the end of the day, those new experiences that 3rd parties were making simply weren't feasible on Nintendo's archaic cartridges.
+Up to this point I had never even considered looking at a non-Nintendo system (besides my Atari 2600) very seriously before.
+But now, if I wanted to play the latest Final Fantasy, Metal Gear, Mega Man, Street Fighter, or Castlevania, all games I fell in love with on Nintendo platforms, I had to go somewhere else.
+So, I did.

 I got my first job at the local bench store (you read that right).
 I took the money I made there and bought a PlayStation and a copy of Castlevania: Symphony of the Night.
 I loved that game hard, and that opened the floodgates for me.
-Just before my 16th birthday, I left my job at the bench store for a job at FuncoLand (still not sure how they legally managed to hire a 15-year-old, but whatever, I loved that job) and the whole world of gaming I had cut myself off from out of overzealous brand loyalty was now completely open to me.
-I bought a Genesis, a Saturn, a Jaguar, a Lynx, anything I could get my hands on, and I experienced some fantastic games that I never would have been able to play otherwise.
-And you know what?
-It didn't detract from my love of my Nintendo 64 in the least.
-I spent tons of time playing games like Soul Blade, NiGHTS, Chrono Cross, X-Men vs. Street Fighter, Metal Gear Solid, and gladly also picked up Star Fox 64, Conker's Bad Fur Day, and The Legend of Zelda: Ocarina of Time.
-I went back and played the Sonic games on Genesis.
-I bought a Dreamcast on launch day.
-I obsessed over Katamari Damacy on PS2.
-I did all of this because Nintendo dropped the ball with the Nintendo 64 and in the process opened the door for some of the best games to be made on systems other than theirs.
-It's an odd thing to be thankful for, but Nintendo's stumbles on the N64 helped me see how dumb I was for ignoring what was going on on other systems in favor of brand loyalty.
+Just before my 16th birthday, I left my job at the bench store for a Game Advisor position at the local FuncoLand (still not sure how they legally managed to hire a 15-year-old, but whatever, I loved that job) and the whole world of gaming I had cut myself off from out of overzealous brand loyalty was now completely open to me.
+With the money I earned there, I eventually picked up a Genesis, a Saturn, a Jaguar, a Lynx, anything I could get my hands on, and I experienced some spectacular games that I never would have been able to play otherwise.

 Even though I may look back on this generation and cringe at the hideous, blocky messes those beautiful sprites I loved so much had turned into, I also look back and remember how amazed I was the first time I saw the water in Wave Race 64, the unprecedented feeling of speed that came with F-Zero X, the sheer awe of watching the sun set in Ocarina of Time, how surprisingly funny Conker's Bad Fur Day was, how much fun 4-player Dr. Mario could be, how incredible it felt to grab Bowser by his tail and swing him around, and how thankful I am to have a Mom who was willing to take me to a toy store on a school night to get the latest and greatest from Nintendo.
-This console may have been the harbinger of the downward spiral Nintendo's sales have been in ever since its release, but it's because of its faults that I became a much more well-rounded gamer.
+This console may have been the harbinger of the downward spiral that would ensnare Nintendo for generations to come, but it's because of its faults that I became a much more well-rounded gamer.

 What's your Nintendo 64 story?